What’s the Best Tea to Help Manage Anxiety?

-Medications prescribed include antidepressants to make a person feel calmer, beta-blockers to help deal with the physical symptoms, and sometimes even tranquillisers.
-However, prescribed treatments are typically only used in cases of severe anxiety, such as generalised anxiety disorder (GAD).
+Medications prescribed include antidepressants to make a person feel calmer, beta-blockers to help deal with the physical symptoms, and sometimes even tranquilizers.
+However, prescribed treatments are typically only used in cases of severe anxiety, such as generalized anxiety disorder (GAD).

 For the majority of people who only suffer from occasional anxiety, there are many alternative options to help to restore feelings of calm and alleviate any negative symptoms.
 Today, we’ll be taking a look at some of the different herbal teas that are available to help deal with temporary feelings of anxiety.